Philadelphia City Council unanimously voted to adopt modern building codes in Philadelphia, and the bill was promptly signed into law by Mayor Kenney.

 Green Building United members testified in support of the bill at the hearing on November 14 and nearly 90 individuals and organizations signed onto our letter of support.

 Green Building United looks forward to supporting the introduction of legislation to build upon current efforts to reduce building energy use to save money and lessen environmental impact from the built environment.
 Examples include commercial building tune-up and residential energy disclosure legislation.

 The Pennsylvania General Assembly passed legislation enabling Commercial Property Assessed Clean Energy (PACE) throughout the Commonwealth.
 Commercial PACE is a financing mechanism that enables low-cost, long-term funding for construction, renovation, or retrofitting of energy efficient technology or clean energy systems.
 Commercial PACE programs help to encourage clean energy job growth, lower utility bills, increase building asset value, save energy, and reduce carbon emissions.

-Green Building United’s members supported the passage of this bill by meeting in person with lawmakers, placing phone calls, and signing letters of support.
+Green Building United’s members supported the passage of this bill by meeting in person with lawmakers, submitting written testimony, placing phone calls, and signing letters of support.

 Green Building United awaits the re-introduction of legislation to enable community solar projects in Pennsylvania as well as legislation to remove the investment cap on utility energy efficiency investments.

 The Delaware General Assembly also adopted commercial PACE legislation in 2018, becoming the 35th state to do so.